TLCFEM/suanPan-manual/docs/README.md

 This documentation remains under active development.
 Users are invited to submit issues via GitHub to report gaps in information or seek clarification.

+A comprehensive overview of the manual is available via the [table of contents](SUMMARY.md).
+For insights into the software's underlying software engineering paradigms and system architecture, please refer to the technical [slides](ARCH.pdf).

 ## Motivation and Core Advantages

 The development of [suanPan](https://tlcfem.github.io/suanPan/) is driven by two critical architectural requirements: **flexibility** and **high performance**.